eva-llm/eva-run/docs/src/pages/index.md

 ## What about LLM Provider Rate Limits?

-`eva-run` follows the high-load philosophy: the core must be "dumb," fast, and opinionless.
+This service follows the high-load philosophy: the core must be "dumb," fast, and opinionless.
 Any complex orchestration or business logic for rate management should be handled externally by the system distributing the tests.
 The server's only job is to shred through the queue at maximum speed.

 To manage load, use the `LLM_PROVIDER_CONCURRENCY` environment variable.
 It sets the worker pool size for outgoing requests to external LLM providers (Default: `200`).